Workers' Compensation For Construction Accidents In New York

 - Lump Sum Settlements for Certain Claims

-If a worker’s injuries prevent them from working entirely or from earning as much as they did prior to their accident, they may be entitled to benefits that make up two-thirds of the wages they would normally earn up to a maximum amount allowed by the State of New York.
+If a worker’s injuries prevent them from working entirely or from earning as much as they did before their accident, they may be entitled to benefits that make up two-thirds of the wages they would normally earn up to a maximum amount allowed by the State of New York.
 This amount will depend on the percentage of disability determined by the Workers’ Compensation Board or otherwise agreed upon between the carrier and the claimant (injured worker).

 Workers’ Comp & Personal Injury Lawsuits: Which One Do I Pursue After a Construction Accident?